ircam-ismm/node-web-audio-api/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-2. Install from github
+2. Install and build from github

 ```
-npm install --save git+https://github.com/b-ma/node-web-audio-api.git
+npm install --save git+https://github.com/b-ma/node-web-audio-api.git cd node_modules/node-web-audio-api
+npm run build
 ```

-Note that the package will be built on your machine, so the install process might be a bit long
+The package will then be built on your machine, which might take some time

-## Roadmap

-- Make a few nodes work properly with clean and predictable code
-- Generate bindings from IDL [https://webaudio.github.io/web-audio-api/#idl-index](https://webaudio.github.io/web-audio-api/#idl-index)
-- Publish on `npm` with binaries
-- Implement prototype chain (?)
-- Follow developments of `web-audio-api-rs`

 ## License